PrefectHQ/prefect-openmetadata/docs/run_ingestion_flow.md

 In the [Install OpenMetadata](install_openmetadata.md) section, you cloned the `prefect-openmetadata` repository.
 This repository contains a directory **example-data** which you can use to ingest sample data into your `OpenMetadata` backend using Prefect.

-Here is a JSON configuration you can use in your flow to ingest that sample data:
+Here is a configuration spec you can use in your flow to ingest that sample data:

 ```yaml
 source: